captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 LINEN

 THIS IS… LINEN

 ---

-GORGEOUS IRISH LINEN
+GORGEOUS IRISH LINEN<br>
 SEE HOW I CAN TELL?

 ---

-RIGHT HERE, THIS FLOATING THREAD, YOU SEE?
+RIGHT HERE, THIS FLOATING THREAD, YOU SEE?<br>
 THAT’S WHAT MAKES IT DAMASK

 ---

-AND THE WEIGHT, THE WEIGHT, THIS DRAPE
+AND THE WEIGHT, THE WEIGHT, THIS DRAPE<br>
 AND THE PATTERN, CRISP AND CLEAR

 ---

-SEE HOW IT’S MADE FROM MATTE AND SHINE
+SEE HOW IT’S MADE FROM MATTE AND SHINE<br>
 IT’S TATTERED HERE, BUT ALL THE REST –

 ---

-HOW BEAUTIFUL
+HOW BEAUTIFUL<br>
 HOW FINE

 ---

 Okay, okay… What else?

-Crap…
+Crap… Crap...

 ---

-Crap…
 Dead mouse.

 ---